bash-blocks/bash-blocks/README.md

 ```

 Alternatively download (or copy and paste) the block from another destination and add it to the **blocks** subfolder.
-Then follow the block's README instructions to install it manually.
+Then run the above --install-block command.

 ## Help